-A survey of the central issues and basic theory of modern psychology as a behavioral science.
+Survey of central issues and basic theory of modern psychology as a behavioral science.
 Introductory study of the behaving organism, research methodology, learning, personality, behavior disorders, therapy and motivation.

 Psychology 101.
 Personality Development.
 Fall, winter, spring.
-5 hours.

-Examination of some of the issues considered in a scientific approach to the study of personality.
-The perspective will be that of the interaction of the biological and perpersonanty.
-The perspective will be that of the interaction of the biological and per-sonality differences.
-Emphasis will be placed in the dynamics of personality and the interplay of motivational, cognitive and learned aspects of behavior.
+Credit, 5 hours.
+Examination of some issues considered in a scientific approach to the study of personality.
+The perspective will be the interaction of biological and personality differences.
+Emphasis placed on dynamics of personality and the interplay of theory, social roles and ethics.
 Psychology 250.
 Psychoanalytic and Neo-Freudian Theories of Personality.
-Fall, winter, spring.
-5 hours.
+Winter, spring.
+Credit, 5 hours.
 Prerequisite: Psychology 100 or 101.
-The formulation and development of psychoanalytic theory including modifications but the area consult of the area freudiant.